JordanCWard/Elist/README.md

 <br>
 <br>

-look at refund section for purchase date stuff

 Continue below, data has been created file is called regression analysis green columns are cleaned and ready to analyze, red need fixing, yellow might need fixing?